What is Amazon Marketing Cloud

-Amazon Marketing Cloud (AMC) is a secure, privacy-safe, and cloud-based clean room solution, in which advertisers can easily perform analytics across pseudonymized signals, including Amazon Ads signals as well as their own inputs.
+Amazon Marketing Cloud (AMC) is a secure, privacy-safe and cloud-based clean room solution, in which advertisers can easily perform analytics across pseudonymised signals, including Amazon Ads signals as well as their own inputs.

-Built on Amazon Web Services (AWS), AMC can help advertisers with campaign measurement, audience analysis, media optimization, and more.
+Built on Amazon Web Services (AWS), AMC can help advertisers with campaign measurement, audience analysis, media optimisation and more.

 Structure custom queries to explore unique measurement questions and address top business priorities.
 Use our instructional queries to build queries faster.

 Conduct analysis with signals across video, audio, display and search to gain a holistic and in-depth understanding of the customer journey.

 AMC only accepts pseudonymised information.
 All information in an advertiser’s AMC instance is handled in strict accordance with Amazon’s privacy policies, and your own signals cannot be exported or accessed by Amazon.
 Advertisers can only access aggregated, anonymous outputs from AMC.

 This learning path will provide you with an overview of Amazon Marketing Cloud, tips to get started and best practices to build the insights that deliver results.